redesgtt/bcast_ids/README.md

 ## Running the BCAST_IDS
 ### Hardware Prerequisites
-Raspberry Pi or PC with Linux (Debian, Ubuntu, CentOS, Fedora...) connected in LAN or any Wifi network in promiscuous mode.
+Raspberry Pi or PC with Linux (Debian, Ubuntu, CentOS, Fedora...) connected in LAN or any Wifi network.

 ### Software Prerequisites
 You have to install **`Python 3`** (or higher) and the following libraries using the `pip` installer: